Connect

 Essential Practices

 Healthy Places by Design believes six Essential Practices are critical for creating meaningful and sustained change in communities.
-They address how a partnership can be most effective and sustain its impact and who it should involve and strive to serve.
+They address who should be involved, and how community partners can collaborate effectively for sustainable impact.

 Read More